 Before Vines

-The first vines were planted on the site in 1998, at the time of significant industry expansion.
+The first vines were planted on the site in 1998.

-When the property was purchased twenty years later and became Centare Vineyard in 2018, the varietal mix was rationalised to focus only on producing the best possible wines from the most classic and traditional regional varieties.
+A change of ownership in 2018, saw the establishment of Centare Vineyard and the varietal mix was rationalised to focus only on the classic and traditional regional varieties.

 Today, approximately 2ha each of original, own-rooted, single block Chardonnay Clone I10V5, Shiraz Clone PT23 and Cabernet Sauvignon Clone SA125 own-rooted plantings remain to produce the Centare Vineyard Old Block vintage wines each year.